Ixilthrin/command-painter/README.md

 textbox - The following line is the label.
 Any text entered by the user becomes part of the command.

+Basic Description of Process for Creating a Widget

 The input file is piped to the generator, and the output is a GUI dialog written in Python.

 Redirect the output to a file, and execute the file using Python.